tc39/notes/es6/2012-09/sept-19.md

 LH: Let's work towards understanding the entire commitment

-…Discussion about path forward and whether it's too late.
+...Discussion about path forward and whether it's too late.

 DH: This does resolve an issue that stands out about max min classes: private name props cannot be added declaratively